 Dr. Resnik left teaching to begin doctoral training at the George Washington University, graduating as a Doctor of Psychology in 2005.
 She completed her Pre-Doctoral Internship at Mount Washington Pediatric Hospital in Baltimore, receiving training in Pediatric Psychology and Neuropsychology.
 Her internship training included: neuropsychology, in-patient pediatric psychology, behavioral psychotherapy, infant and toddler assessment, and pediatric feeding disorders.
 During her Neuropsychological training, she was privileged to assess children with autistic spectrum disorders, seizure disorders, children adopted from other countries, ADHD, chronic illnesses, and traumatic brain injury.
 During her pre-doctoral training, she participated in research of early interventions for pre-school aged children with emotional and behavior disorders, as well as best practices for special education service delivery.

 Dr. Resnik is Director of Mindwell Psychology's Bethesda Office, maintaining licenses in Maryland and Virginia.
-She is active in the Maryland Psychological Association (MPA).
-Dr. Resnik is a new member of the Maryland Psychological Association Board of Directors as incoming Chair of the Educational Affairs Committee.
-She also serves on the MPA's Future of Psychology Task Force.
+She is active in the Maryland Psychological Association (MPA), and is serving her third year as a Board Member.
+Dr. Resnik is a voting member of the Maryland Psychological Association Board of Directors as Chair of the Educational Affairs Committee.
+She has also served on the MPA's Future of Psychology Task Force and Family Friendly Taskforce.
 She shares her love of psychology and child development by serving as a Medical Expert for Medhelp.
 Dr. Resnik manages Medhelp's ADHD and Parenting Expert Forums.
 She has also appeared on Fox News, Lets Talk Live, and Voice of America.
 Dr. Resnik has written for Washington Parent Magazine and publishes online articles.
 She enjoys giving parent education talks as well as conducting teacher training for private schools.
 For a list of Dr. Resnik's presentations, or to request her for your school/group, please visit http://www.mindwell.us/speaking-engagements/

 Dr. Resnik currently conducts neuropsychological, psychoeducational, and emotional/behavioral evaluations at Mindwell.
 She likes the challenge of making sure each report represents the 'whole person', and creates a concrete plan for making medical, educational, and therapeutic decisions.
 Dr. Resnik assesses individuals ages two through adulthood.
 Having grown up in a home with a parent and sibling with learning disabilities, Dr. Resnik is committed to seeing that every individual with learning differences receives the help they need to thrive.
 Dr. Resnik also provides psychotherapy, specializing in parenting issues and adult psychotherapy.
 She believes strongly in evidence-based assessment and treatment.